jamesgol/woocommerce-cart-stock-reducer/readme.txt

 == Changelog ==
+= Dev =
+* Fix issue where items that are actually out of stock show pending
+* Make sure we are backwards compatible with WooCommerce < 2.6

 = 2.00 =
 * Add support for WooCommerce 3.0
 * Upgrade jquery countdown to version 2.1.0 (http://keith-wood.name/countdown.html)